 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Boston Market Corporation, headquartered in the US, currently does not have publicly available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
-The company is classified as a current subsidiary and inherits its climate commitments and emissions data from its parent organisation, which is not specified in the available information.
-As a current subsidiary, Boston Market Corporation's climate strategy may align with broader corporate sustainability goals set by its parent company.
-However, without specific emissions data or reduction targets, it is challenging to assess the company's individual climate commitments or performance.
-In the context of the food service industry, many companies are increasingly focusing on reducing their carbon footprints and committing to science-based targets.
-Boston Market Corporation's lack of disclosed emissions data and reduction initiatives suggests that it may still be in the early stages of developing a comprehensive climate strategy.
+The company is classified as a current subsidiary and does not inherit emissions data from a parent organisation.
+As of now, Boston Market Corporation has not established any significant climate commitments or initiatives, such as Science-Based Targets (SBTi) or other industry-standard climate pledges.
+The absence of specific emissions data and reduction targets indicates a need for further transparency and commitment to climate action within the organisation.
+In the broader context of the food service industry, many companies are increasingly focusing on sustainability and emissions reduction, highlighting the importance of setting measurable targets to mitigate climate impact.